 In 1944 the Board of Trustees acquired the present five-acre campus in Portland, Oregon.
 Classes at the new site convened in the fall of that year.
-To make residential seminary education accessible to key cities on the West Coast, Western has also established two degree-granting campuses in Northern California.
+To make residential seminary education accessible to key cities on the west coast, Western has also established two degree-granting campuses in Northern California.
 In 1985, the San Jose location launched, followed by the Sacramento location, founded in 1991.

 Western Seminary's presidents have often been noteworthy and innovative leaders in theological education, including Dr. Earl D. Radmacher (president from 1965-1989), Dr. Bert Downs (president from 1998-2008), and Dr. Randal Roberts (an alumnus who served the seminary in both faculty and administratively from 1987-2008 and as president from 2008-2021).
-Our current president, Dr. Chuck Conniry, is committed to continuing the legacy of doctrinal fidelity and educational innovation that has been entrusted to him.

-That willingness to find new and better ways to fulfill its educational mission has manifested itself in a variety of ways.
+Our current president, Dr. Chuck Conniry, continues this legacy of doctrinal fidelity and educational innovation.
+As the school moves toward its 100-year anniversary, it continues to explore new and better ways to fulfill its educational mission.